-Mycotoxins are poisonous materials formed by toxigenic fungi that attack agricultural products in the field or a storehouse in natural conditions, including bad storehouses, high moisture, high temperature, and insect infestation [1].
-When set up in animal ration and feed ingredients, these contaminants might pose big trouble and risk to lactating cows when they become beyond normal levels.
-Initially, they had a mischievous effect on animal health, like decreased feeding efficiency, milk productivity, immunodeficiency, emaciation, laminitis, infertility, and abortion [2], [3].
-Furtherly, they may have affected the food supply chain when they transferred from animal feed to milk and milk products [4], [5], [6], inferable from their resistance to increase in temperatures and tolerance to humidity, making milk production tasks deficient and insufficient for their total end during milk production and processing [7].
-Subsequently, people are exposed to these poisons using contaminated animal products such as meat, milk, and dairy.
-People's exposure to mycotoxins can have several adverse health effects, some of them chronic and others acute diseases; in some cases, it isn't easy to recover from teratogenic, carcinogenic, and immunosuppressive.
-It might bring about death in critical cases like delayed chronic toxicity or high acute intoxication [8].
+ycotoxins are poisonous materials formed VI by toxigenic fungi that attack agricultural products in the field or a storehouse in natural conditions, including bad storehouses, high moisture, high temperature, and insect infestation [1].
+When set up in animal ration and feed ingredients, these contaminants might pose big trouble and risk to lactating cows when they exceed normal levels.
+Initially, they had a mischievous effect on animal health, such as decreased feeding efficiency, milk productivity, immunodeficiency, emaciation, laminitis, infertility, and abortion [2, 3].
+Furthermore, they may affect the food supply chain when they transfer from animal feed to milk and milk products [4, 5, 6].
+Fungal fossils are very resistant to high temperatures and humidity, which can disrupt milk production during processing[7].
+Subsequently, people are exposed to these poisons using contaminated animal products, such as meat, milk, and dairy products.
+People's ex-posure to mycotoxins can have several adverse health effects, including chronic and acute diseases, as well as teratogenic, carcinogenic, and immunosuppressive effects.
+It might bring about death in critical cases, such as delayed chronic toxicity or high acute intoxication [8].

-Their adverse consequences on all creatures and humans, mycotoxins cause huge monetary misfortunes for some countries, especially non-industrial nations, due to the expenses directed toward food safety [9].
-The most common toxigenic growth fungi in agricultural products are species belonging to the Aspergillus, Alternaria, Fusarium, and Penicillium genera.
-Fusarium, Aspergillus, and Penicillium are considered considerable makers of mycotoxins in animal feed worldwide [10].
+Considering adverse consequences on all creatures and humans, mycotoxins cause huge monetary misfortunes for some countries, especially non-industrial nations, due to the expenses posed on food safety [9].
+The most common toxigenic fungi in agricultural products are species belonging to the Aspergillus, Alternaria, Fusarium, and Penicillium genera.
+Fusarium, Aspergillus, and Penicillium are considered considerable mycotoxin-producers in animal feed worldwide [10].

-Additionally, fungal poisons like aflatoxins (AFB1, AFB2, AFG1, and AFG2) shaped by fungal species in the genera Aspergillus are critical mycotoxins found routinely in all dairy diets worldwide [11].
-Mainly in tropical and subtropical areas worldwide, the issue is more articulated as it relates to humidity and high climate temperatures that lean toward the growth and multiplication of fungi.
+In addition, fungal poisons, namely aflatoxins (AFB1, AFB2, AFG1, and AFG2), shaped by fungal species in the genera Aspergillus are critical mycotoxins found routinely in all dairy rations worldwide [11].
+In tropical and subtropical areas worldwide, the issue is more articulated as it relates to humidity and high climate temperatures that lean toward the growth and multiplication of fungi.
 Grains and plant protein sources utilized in animal diets are the principal sources of fungal contamination and aflatoxins.
-Aspergillus multiplicates, preferably, on commodities at 15% or above moisture levels at 25 to 35 °C. Moisture level of more than 17.5% and temperature between 27 to 30°C are required for best aflatoxins production.
-Aflatoxins decrease the quality of ingredients by using the nutrients present in the ingredients for their digestion and spread [12].
+Aspergillus multiplicates, preferably, on commodities at 15% or higher moisture levels at 25°C-35°C. Moisture levels of more than 17.5% and temperature of 27°C-30°C are required for the highest aflatoxins production.
+Aflatoxins decrease the quality of ingredients by using the nutrients in the ingredients for digestion and spread [12].

 There is developing proof to propose that seasonal and geological contrasts impact mycotoxins and aflatoxins formation in both food and feed [13].
-Tragically, there is a need for more research in Indonesia to elucidate this, especially in dairy farms and animal feed parts, despite the hot and wet conditions that characterize this country as tropical.
-Generally, previous studies conducted here elucidated the occurrence of aflatoxins in dairy feeds and milk contamination.
-The HACCP system has been presented worldwide for a considerable time to identify, assess, and control hazardous food safety factors.
-It is a coherent, fundamental, efficient food safety control system with a complicated construction intended to identify risks and critical circumstances and arrange to control them.
-From one perspective, this system ensures the safety of products on the way of the pecking order from maker to the shopper, empowers to recognize all the critical points that can influence the security and safety of the final product, takes out unsafe factors, and controls the total production process [14].
-The research aims to isolate and identify the extent of Aspergillus spp. and its toxin production in smallholder dairy farms and to determine critical control points of contamination in the Environment, raw milk, and cheese processing units in Enrekang province, South Sulawesi, Indonesia.
+Tragically, there is a need for more research in Indonesia in this regard, especially in dairy farms and animal feed parts, considering the hot and wet conditions that characterize this country as tropical.
+Previous studies in this region elucidated the occurrence of aflatoxins in dairy feeds and milk.

+The HACCP system has long been presented worldwide to identify, assess, and control hazardous food safety factors.
+It is a coherent, fundamental, efficient food safety control system with a complicated structure intended to identify and control risks and critical circumstances.
+From one perspective, this system ensures the safety of products on the way of the pecking order from maker to the shopper, empowers recognizing all the critical points that can influence the security and safety of the final product, takes out unsafe factors, and controls the total production process [14].
+The current research aims to isolate and identify the extent of Aspergillus spp. contamination and its toxin production in smallholder dairy farms and to determine critical control points of contamination in the environment, raw milk, and cheese processing units in Enrekang province, South Sulawesi, Indonesia.